Clutchison/namia/c1/sessions/8-11/session_notes.md

 - Abyssalite and it's unique properties
     - Goes into detail about how abyssalite seems to exist partially outside of time.
     - Working with the material is very dangerous, as it can cause your mind to fracture.
 Many who work with the material use a mindflasher in order to preserve their sanity.
+    - Mortimus Krigsbrandr used to study Abyssalite before his fascination with Gatharim got him kicked out of the academy.
 - Strength of Soul - Remembering one's past lives
     - Seems to be written by a shunned scholar of some kind, as there are multiple defensive statements interspersed with the claims of the book.
     - The author goes on to talk about how the greatest legends of the past were likely only so because they were able to maintain their identity and strength between lives.